amperity/amperity-docs/shared/destination_settings.rst

 .. setting-amazon-ads-amc-instance-start

-TEMP: "The Amazon Marketing Cloud instance"
+The instance within Amazon Marketing Cloud to which your brand will send audiences.

 .. setting-amazon-ads-amc-instance-end